jdodgen/basicNVR/README.md

 ### Additional Notes:

-This system has gone through several iterations, starting with USB webcams and coaxial CCTV cameras before transitioning to fully utilizing ONVIF/RTSP cameras.
+This system has gone through several iterations, starting with USB webcams and coaxial CCTV cameras before transitioning to fully utilizing ONVIF/RTSP IP cameras.
 Some legacy stuff can still be used but may go away.